Raven Rock Ramble 2008

 1. All riders must pre-register; there will be no day-of-event registration

-3. We'll use the permanent shelters at the park for registration and food, rather than a tent in the grassy field.
+7. We'll use the permanent shelters at the park for registration and food

-8. REI will provide mechanical support at the start and on the route
+10. Mechanical support will be available at the start of the ride and on the route

-10. There will be massive amounts of food!
+12. There will be massive amounts of food, with new food sponsors yet to be announced

 Parking